KFSH&RC Organizes Annual Clinical Trials Conference

-October 13th: Set for October 22nd in Riyadh, the King Faisal Specialist Hospital and Research Centre (KFSHRC) prepares for its annual Clinical Trials Transformation Conference, a two-day event themed 'Ecosystem Harmony.'
+Set for October 22nd in Riyadh, the King Faisal Specialist Hospital and Research Centre (KFSHRC) prepares for its annual Clinical Trials Transformation Conference, a two-day event themed“Ecosystem Harmony.”
 The conference aims to refine its infrastructure and unveil a strategic roadmap in harmony with the Kingdom of Saudi Arabia's national ambitions and priorities in research, development, and innovation.

 The event aims to establish a unified platform involving regulatory authorities, the medical research community, individual researchers, collaborative research partners, and relevant industries at both domestic and international levels.
 The primary focus is developing a comprehensive system for clinical trials, emphasizing studies centered around human well-being.
 Notably, the Saudi Food and Drug Authority (SFDA), Saudi Commission for Health Specialties (SCFHS), and Saudi National Institute of Health (SNIH) are key scientific partners for the conference.